Skip links and keyboard navigation

 When deciding this, the President considers the nature, importance and complexity of the matter.
 In some cases the President must also consider whether legislation dictates a specific person must be included.
 For example, under the Legal Profession Act 2007 a Supreme Court judge must hear matters related to legal practitioners.

-Members can either be lawyers or other people who have knowledge, expertise or experience about the matter being heard.
-For example, a social worker can be a member of the tribunal to hear child protection matters and a person who represents the interests of a landlord or tenant can be a member of the tribunal to hear retail tenancy disputes.
-QCAT has both senior and ordinary members depending on the extent of their relevant experience.
+Members can either be solicitors or other people who have specialist knowledge, expertise or experience relevant to a QCAT jurisdiction.
+For example, a social worker could be a member of the tribunal to hear child protection matters.

-Judges of the Supreme and District court and magistrates can also be appointed as supplementary members.
+Judges of the Supreme and District Courts and Magistrates can also be appointed as supplementary members.
 All Magistrates are automatically appointed as members of QCAT to hear minor civil disputes.

 Members reflect the social and cultural diversity of the community and include Aboriginal and Torres Strait Islander people.